Berkeley Journalism is committed to helping prospective students fund their graduate education sustainably.

 Additional Berkeley Journalism Departmental Scholarships & Fellowship Opportunities

-To be eligible to apply for these below scholarships/fellowships, you must submit your application by the Round 1 deadline.
+To be eligible for the scholarships and fellowships listed below, you must submit your completed application by the Round 1 deadline.

 Reporting on China Fellowship